Scaling AI to enterprise requires unlearning everything

 Modern MLOps requires automated pipelines for training, testing, deploying, and monitoring models.
 Version control for data and models, not just code.
 Standardized deployment patterns.
 Monitoring that catches problems before users do.
 None of this sounds exciting.
 All of it turns out to matter enormously.

 Half of all GenAI projects have been abandoned after proof of concept due to poor data quality, inadequate risk controls, escalating costs, or unclear business value.
 Model versioning.
 Bias testing.
 Security reviews.
 Compliance documentation.
 Audit trails.
 What pilot teams call bureaucracy is what enterprise calls survival.
+Can you skip any of it?
+No.

 What to do starting now